frajolacolorido1/frajolacolorido1/README.md

 - 👋 Hi, I’m @frajolacolorido1
 - 👀 I’m interested in learn programar nova linguagem
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
- 📫 How to reach me pelo meu email:kauani.quirino@escola.pr.gov.br
+- 📫 How to reach me pelo meu email:kauani.quirino@escola.pr.gov.br

 <!---
 frajolacolorido1/frajolacolorido1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.